siyuan1992/coding-challenge/README.md

 1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that required cleaning.
 2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

-For example, suppose the following three tweets come in, one after the other

-In this challenge we have made a few assumptions to make things simpler:
+Here, we have to define a few concepts (though there will be examples below to clarify):

-- Each tweet only contains lowercase letters, numbers, and ASCII characters like `:`, `@`, and `#`.
-- A word is defined as anything separated by whitespace.

-Note that the output of the first feature is outputted in order, according to the [ASCII Code](http://www.ascii-code.com).
+- A tweet's text is considered "clean" once all of the escape characters (e.g. \n, \", \/ ) and unicode have been removed.
+- A Twitter hashtag graph is a graph connecting all the hashtags that have mentioned together in a single tweet.

 ## Details of Implementation

 We'd like you to implement your own version of these two features.
-However, we don't want this challenge to focus on the relatively uninteresting data cleaning and munging.
-Normally, tweets can be obtained through Twitter's API in JSON format and the "payload" text is parsed, but you may assume that this has already been done and written to a file named `tweets.txt` inside a directory named `tweet_input`.
-For simplicity, this file `tweets.txt` will only contain lowercase letters, numbers, and ASCII characters (e.g. common punctuation and characters like `@`, and `#`).
+However, we don't want this challenge to focus on the relatively uninteresting "dev ops" of connecting to the Twitter API, which can be complicated for some users.
+Normally, tweets can be obtained through Twitter's API in JSON format, but you may assume that this has already been done and written to a file named `tweets.txt` inside a directory named `tweet_input`.
+For simplicity, this file `tweets.txt` will only contain the actual JSON messages (in reality, the API also can emit messages about the connection and the API rate limits).
 Additionally, `tweets.txt` will have the content of each tweet on a newline:

 tweets.txt:

-	Contents of first tweet
+	{JSON of first tweet}
-	Contents of second tweet
+	{JSON of second tweet}
-	Contents of third tweet
+	{JSON of third tweet}
 	.
 	.
 	.
-	Contents of last tweet
+	{JSON of lasst tweet}

 Your program should output the results of this first feature to a text file named `ft1.txt` in a directory named `tweet_output`.
 In order for your submission to be checked, it needs to output the results of your first feature in order, according to the [ASCII Code](http://www.ascii-code.com), as shown in the above example.
 For simplicity, treat all punctuation as part of the word itself, so 'business.' would be counted as a different word than 'business' without the period.